sesamiapp/devportal/docs/2-sesami-experience/2-options.md

 ```

 ### quantity
-If you don't want to display a quantity selector within your service form and need a pre-selected the quantity value, you can set this option. defaults to **1** in other cases.
+If you don't want to display a quantity selector within your service form and need a pre-selected quantity value, you can set this option. defaults to **1** in other cases.

 ```html {4}
 <sesami-experience